travigd/documentation/dotnet-api/reading-events.md

         </tr>
         <tr>
             <td><code>bool&nbsp;resolveLinkTos</code></td>
-            <td>Determines whether or not any link events encountered in the stream will be resolved.
+            <td>Determines whether any link events encountered in the stream will be resolved.
 See the discussion on <a href="#ResolvedEvent">Resolved Events</a> for more information on this</td>
         </tr>
     </tbody>
 </table>
+across
 ## Reading all events

-In addition to the individual streams which you create, Event Store also allows you to read events accross all streams using the `ReadAllEventsForwardAsync` and `ReadAllEventsBackwardsAsync` methods.
-These work in largely the same way as the regular read methods, but use instance of the global logfile `Position` to reference events rather than the simple integer stream position described previously.
+Event Store allows you to read events across all streams using the `ReadAllEventsForwardAsync` and `ReadAllEventsBackwardsAsync` methods.
+These work in the same way as the regular read methods, but use instance of the global logfile `Position` to reference events rather than the simple integer stream position described previously.

 They also return an `AllEventsSlice` rather than a `StreamEventsSlice` which is the same except it uses global `Position`s rather than stream positions.